yousafmaha7/XGB-Bpred/README.md

-# Project Name: XGB-BPred: Machine Learning based Antibody Mediated Response Predictor for Infectious Diseases
+# XGB-BPred: Machine Learning based Antibody Mediated Response Predictor for Infectious Diseases

 ## Description
 XGB-Pred is a novel, state of the art, machine learning based classifier that can anticipate the antibody mediated immune response of infectious epitopes.